01 Jun Contextual Facebook Advertising Strategy for Ecommerce

 I’ll be laying out how we strategize an effective Facebook advertising strategy for our ecommerce clients.
 This is a long article, consider bookmarking for future reference.

-From our experience working with over 3,000 participants to our Facebook advertising classes & workshops in the past 2 years, we discovered that over 90% of Facebook advertisers do not pay much attention to their unconverted visitors.
+From our experience working with over 6,000 participants to our Facebook advertising classes & workshops since 2016, we discovered that over 90% of Facebook advertisers do not pay much attention to their unconverted visitors.

 Contextual Facebook advertising allows you to target unconverted visitors to increase ROI

 Let’s agree on a very simple fundamental: Nobody (almost), would buy from you the first time they see your ad.

 If you agree on this fundamental, you need to work on your Reminding Strategy.
 There are 4 steps in building an optimized Contextual Facebook advertising strategy for ecommerce businesses:

 - Audience segmentation